rf777rf777/ScandalEBook/README.md

 ## How to use ?

-1. Download & run for fun !
+1. Download & run in Xcode for fun !
 2. The Album(アルバム) page can link to the Music on youtube!

 ## Library or API Reference